Perspective | As isolation takes a deadly toll on older adults, a senior dance group finds a new way to connect

 “Oh, there’s Gloria,” Havlik says.
 “She’s in my corner.”

 Gloria is actually nowhere near any of them.
-She is sitting alone in the dining area of an assisted-living center, wearing a disposable face mask.
+She is sitting alone in the dining area of an assisted-living center, wearing a disposable mask.
 Her image appears in different places on each person’s screen, but not everyone on the call may know that.
 The members of Quicksilver, a Washington-area improvisational senior dance company, are still getting used to virtual rehearsals.

 Before the coronavirus pandemic hit, the senior dance team would gather in person at assisted-living facilities, nursing homes and adult day-care centers across the D.C. region.
 Partnering with live musicians through the nonprofit group Arts for the Aging, the dance team would guide participants, many their same ages, through different moves they could do from their seats and wheelchairs.